Baystation12/Baystation12-Lore/Species/The Prometheans.md

 throughout their body.
 Removal of the core is shortly followed by the dissolution of the Promethean; injecting the core with Phoron or similar chemicals, meanwhile, will almost immediately result in the Promethean regenerating with symptoms reminiscent of Retrograde Amnesiac Trauma.
-This effect has been compared to how certain breeds of slime appear to regenerate when their cores are injected with Phoron.
+This effect has been compared to how the Gray breeds of slime appear to regenerate when their cores are injected with Phoron.

 Despite many attempts, Promethean cores cannot fit inside of a Man-Machine Interface.